Introduction

 How to Spot the Fakes

 The clearest warning sign is urgency.
-Any unsolicited caller claiming to represent the IRS, a utility company, or a tech support team — and demanding immediate personal information or payment — is a major red flag.
+Be wary of any unsolicited caller who claims to represent the IRS, a utility, or a tech support team and demands immediate personal information or payment.
+That is a major red flag.

 Simple Ways to Protect Yourself